ARG-ENU/web/content/page/admin/studentprojects.md

 ### Argumentative Dialogue

-Arguments are often discoverd, constructed, elaborated upon, and exchanged during conversation.
+Arguments are often discovered, constructed, elaborated upon, and exchanged during conversation.
 As a result dialogue is intimately related to argument.

 * Projects in this area can be focussed on formalising argumentative dialogue, for example as multi-player turn-taking games.
 Other projects can be focussed on using dialogue, perhaps via a chat-style interface to interact with argument data.
 * Discursive is a new project aimed at developing a generalised argumentative chat interface that provides dialogical access to argumentative data.
 * The Dialogue Game Description Language (DGDL) is a project that provides a domain specific language for describing the "rules" of different dialogues games.
-These are then .
 Projects can involve creating new DGDL rulesets, implementing them, and exploring their effects.
 * The Argumentative DiAlogue MANagement Tool (ADAMANT) is a project to provide a runtime engine for DGDL rules.
 * Once you have rules to play by, you still need to decide what to say.
 Where there is choice over what to say there is an opportunity for strategy.
-Projects in this area will involve selecting a dialogue game and exploring various strategies for effectiely playing that game.
+Projects in this area will involve selecting a dialogue game and exploring various strategies for effectively playing that game.

 ### Dataset Construction & Analysis